DeepakGhengat/psavvy/README.md

 ![image](https://github.com/DeepakGhengat/psavvy/assets/50538177/7327f527-a61b-4a49-a418-8d05d5e9a32a)

-**Note**: The tools lies in the $Tools Directory If you want add some extra tools operations remember the directory structure then add the commands.
-Add your new Tool into the $Tools Directory, Make a Linux terminal Tool based command you want.
+**Note**: The tools lies in the $Tools Directory If you want add some extra tools Add them into the install.sh file and run it.
+Remember the directory structure and add the commands.
+Add your new Tool into the install.sh bash script and It will get installed into the $Tools Directory.

-**Note:** "{domain}" is a placeholder for the website address (e.g., xyz.com), if we create specific linux terminal based tool commands, add them in lambda function in psavvy.py program file.
+**Note:** "{domain}" is a placeholder for the website address (e.g., xyz.com), if we create specific linux terminal based tool commands or a so called oneliners, add them in lambda function in psavvy.py program file so they can run in a program.

 for eg: (bash Tools/SubEnum/subenum.sh -d {domain} -r –p).